 You can easily use frozen peaches but I recommend thawing your peaches before using them.

-I am torn on using canned peaches.
-Most are full of sweet syrup, which can make your crisp too sweet.
+Yes, you can use canned peaches.
+They make an easy peach cobbler with canned peaches.
+Most canned peaches full of sweet syrup, which can make your crisp too sweet.
 If you use canned peaches you may consider buying the least syrupy brand you can find.
 You can also rinse the peaches in a colander to remove the syrup.

-For this cobbler recipe, you will bake it for 20-25 minutes at 350 degrees F. I know summer can be hot so feel free to bake this in a toaster oven, or small convection oven.
+For this cobbler recipe, you will bake it for 20-25 minutes at 350º F. I know summer can be hot so feel free to bake this in a toaster oven, or small convection oven.

 You can definitely freeze this peach cobbler recipe.
 You will want to wrap the top of the dish in plastic wrap, then a layer of foil to prevent freezer burn.

 To defrost the cobbler, remove the plastic wrap.
-Replace the foil over the cobbler and bake at 300 degrees for 15-20 minutes until warm.
+Replace the foil over the cobbler and bake at 300º F for 15-20 minutes until warm.

 You can easily make this cobbler nut-free by omitting the almond slices and using different non-dairy milk like rice milk.